Students at the National Gallery of Canada

 • Cold War “Democratic Design” in the U.S.A and the German Democratic Republic (1945-1970)

-We encourage prospective students to contact individual professors to learn more about the particular strengths of the department before applying.
+Prospective students are welcome to contact individual professors to learn more about the particular strengths of the department.
 Please consult individual faculty web pages for more information about faculty specializations and research interests.

 Financial support is available to students in the form of scholarships, research assistantships, and teaching assistantships.

-The study of art, design, and visual culture at the University of Alberta is fostered by excellent research collections, among them the Mactaggart Art Collection of Chinese paintings and textiles, the Print Study Centre, the Bruce Peel Special Collections Library, and the Rawlinson Rare Medical Books Collection.
+Graduate study is fostered by excellent research collections, among them the Mactaggart Art Collection of Chinese paintings and textiles, the Print Study Centre, the Bruce Peel Special Collections Library, and the Rawlinson Rare Medical Books Collection.